irsol/udacity-data-foundations-nd/lesson4/design.md

 5. **Think like a designer** - you will learn a number of design principles in this lesson to assist as you start to put together your own data visualizations.

 6. **Tell a story** - your visualizations should give the audience a story.
 The most powerful data visualizations move people to take action.

+#### Exploratory vs. Explanatory Analyses

+**Visualization** can be used for two main porpuse when analyzing data Exploratory analysis and Explanatory analysis.

+**Exploratory analysis** is done behind the scenes.
+This is the type of analysis where you're searching for relationships in the data or hidden insights.
+These visualizations don't need to be perfect.
+You are using plots to find insights, but they don't need to be aesthetically appealing.
+You are the consumer of these plots, and you need to be able to find the answer to your questions from these plots.

+Explonatory analysis:
+ - Looking for relationships in the data
+ - Connect to questions about data
+ - Visualization don't need to be perfect

+**Explanatory analysis** analysis is done when you are providing your results for others.
+These visualizations need to provide you the emphasis necessary to convey your message.
+They should be accurate, insightful, and visually appealing.

+Explanatory analysis:
+- Highlight insight
+- Visualizations need to be surrounded by a story the reader to an insight that answer the question.
+- Don't include unneeded information

+There're five steps in the data analysis process:

+ 1. **Extract** - Obtain the data from a spreadsheet, SQL, the web, etc.

+ 2. **Clean** - Here we could use exploratory visuals.
+Determine which columns to keep, round values and perform some other tricks to get the proper to analyze it.

+ 3. **Explore** - Here we use exploratory visuals.
+The visuals used for cleaning, exploring and analyzing data.
+The cleanig phase don't need to be super clear and pretty in the message.
+They're just for the analyst to determine what is going on in the data.

+ 4. **Analyze** - Here we might use either exploratory or explanatory visuals.

+ 5. **Share** - Here is where explanatory visuals live.
+The visuals for sharing insights are explanatory, they tell the story of the finding and what it means.

+ #### Bad Visual